biccsdev/apartmentRentBackend/README.md

 ## Description

-This repository contains the code for a series of APIs built with NestJS and Mongoose for the conection with the database ( MongoDB ) for an Apartment booking web app.
+This repository contains the code for a series of APIs built with NestJS and Mongoose for the conection with the database ( MongoDB ) for an Apartment booking web app

 ## Table of Contents